gravitl/netmaker-ui/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

-MASTER_KEY sets backend master key
-BACKEND_URL sets backend url and should be in format http(s)://address:port

 #### LICENSE